Skip to Content

 Share this...

-This color changing Halloween Harry Potter Cocktail celebrates the new movie The Crimes of Grindelwald, and the Harry Potter Universe!
+This color changing Halloween Harry Potter Cocktail celebrates the movie The Crimes of Grindelwald, and the Harry Potter Universe!

-We are big fan’s of J.K.
-Rowling’s Harry Potter books and the fantastic immersive world that she created in these stories and after the books, the movies!
+We are big fans of Harry Potter books and the fantastic immersive world created in these stories and the movies!
 One thing we always liked about the Harry Potter universe was the way little details were fleshed out to create this incredibly rich detailed world.
 You can lose yourself in it for hours.
-One of those little details that always stuck out with us was all the interesting drinks that the characters consumed.
-These were drinks like pumpkin juice, giggle water, fire whiskey or the most famous, Butterbeer!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.